nirajkamal/PortfolioCS/src/assets/blogs/pytorch-certification-course.md

 This course rethinks how deep learning is taught to beginners, making abstract PyTorch concepts concrete and accessible through **visual illustrations and hands-on practice**.

-> **Note**: All images and content shown in this blog post are drafts and early iterations from the design process.
-The final, polished versions of these materials are part of the official PyTorch Foundation Certification Course.
+> **Note**: All images and content shown in this blog post are either inspired by open-source resources such as the Granite Snack Cookbook or are schematic drafts created for illustration purposes.
+No official PyTorch Foundation Certification Course materials or proprietary images are included.

 ### Inspiration: The Snack-Sized Learning Approach {#snack-inspiration}